crhistianramos/marvel-api-front/README.md

 ## Usage
 Describe how to use the project.

-bash
-Copy code
-ng serve
+- ng serve

+- abrir el navegador en localhost:4200

 ## Features